Happypig375/AMSFonts-Ttf-Otf/README.md

 The content in TTF files are identical to that in OTF files; I added OTF in addition to TTF because the OTF files are smaller in size.

 Feel free to use them all!

+P.S.
+I also converted the [mathpazo package](https://ctan.org/pkg/mathpazo) so I might as well include that here.